Summer is traditionally a time for holidays (or this year, perhaps staycations), enjoying the sun and catching up with family and friends.

 A Cool Partnership

 Some data centre providers, such as Norway’s Green Mountain, are also leading the way.
 Green Mountain – a former high-security NATO ammunition storage facility turned data centre located deep inside Norwegian mountains, runs entirely on hydropower.

 The unique location offers a great advantage in leveraging renewable energy sources, and minimising cooling equipment for close-to-zero CO2 operations.
 However, like all data centres, it requires thermal management systems to maintain optimal uptime.

 After extensive research, Green Mountain executives visited the Vertiv Customer Experience Centres in Italy to see Vertiv technologies in action and test performances in peak conditions.
-As a result, Green Mountain chose high efficiency Vertiv™ Liebert® PCW chilled water perimeter units, for a total installed cooling capacity of 5 MW.
-Liebert PCW provides high efficiency standards thanks to a combination of latest technologies and an internal design which optimises the aerodynamics of internal components.
+As a result, Green Mountain chose Vertiv™ Liebert® PCW chilled water perimeter units, for a total installed cooling capacity of 5 MW.
+Liebert PCW provides high energy efficiency standards thanks to a combination of latest technologies and an internal design which optimises the aerodynamics of internal components.

 According to the International Renewable Energy Agency (IRENA) , , , data centres play a pivotal role being at the epicentre of technological innovation, energy efficiency, renewables, and the data economy enabled by digitalisation.
 Data centre operators like Green Mountain can be taken as a role model to accelerate the sustainable energy transition and pave a path that other power-hungry industries could follow.